Know “The REAL DEAL”

 An appraisal is an evaluation of a home’s value conducted by a licensed appraiser that is hired by the buyer’s mortgage company.
 The appraiser is an unbiased 3rd party and the purpose of an appraisal is to allow the lender to ensure that the home’s value is enough to warrant a mortgage in the amount that the buyer is seeking.
 Buyers/sellers/agents/lenders have no control over the amount of the appraisal outcome.
 The appraiser has specific guidelines to adhere to in order to determine the appraised value.
 If the appraisal were to come in low, there are options that depend on the circumstances and the mortgage agent will explain them.

-10. Schedule & Conduct Final-Walk-Through of Property
+10. Schedule & Conduct Final-Walk-Through Of Property

 Before the buyer closes on a property, a final walk-through term is often included in the APS, this is often scheduled in the week before the closing date.
 The goal is to ensure that the property’s condition hasn’t changed since the buyer’s last visit, any agreed upon repairs have been made and the agreed upon terms of the contract have been met.